Joe Baksi: Later career

 After being beaten by Charles, his status as a contender faded.
-After beating some obscure and aging boxers, he went into semi-retirement in 1951.
-He then made a comeback attempt in 1954, fighting Billy Smith, whom he knocked out in the first round.
+He went on to beat some obscure and aging boxers, then went into semi-retirement at age 29 in 1951.
+He made a comeback attempt in 1954, fighting Billy Smith, whom he knocked out in the first round.
 His second match was with a tougher opponent, Bob "The Grinder" Baker, who was the 7-5 favorite.
-Baksi had little to offer except courage and stamina, and lost by unanimous decision.
+Baksi had little left, and lost by unanimous decision.
 Baksi's manager, Leo Feureisen, collapsed during the fight and died in the dressing room a short while after.

-Baksi went into permanent retirement after the bout.
-He then became a teamster and later an ironworker and joined the International Brotherhood of Ironworkers.
+Baksi retired for good after the bout.
+He then became a teamster, and later an ironworker and joined the International Brotherhood of Ironworkers.

+Death

 Baksi died of a heart attack at Albany Medical Center in August 1977 aged 55.

-Trivia
+In popular culture

 In the book Trainspotting by Irvine Welsh, several of the characters use the phrase Joe Baksi to refer to a taxi, an example of rhyming slang used frequently throughout the UK.